ocuroot/ocuroot/README.md

 ocuroot release new my_release.ocu.star
 ```

-This will start a new Release with the current state of your Git repo for the Release process defined in `my_release.ocu.star`.
-Once a Release has been started, Ocuroot will execute its Phases in-order as long as it is able to do so.
+This will start a new Release using the process defined in `my_release.ocu.star` at the current commit in your source repo.
+Once a Release has been started, Ocuroot will execute its Phases in order as long as it's able to do so.

 ### Managing work

-Sometimes, a dependency will not allow a Release to continue, and you need to come back later.
-You can pick up any
+Sometimes, a dependency won't allow a Release to continue.
+For example, a frontend service may have a dependency on a backend
+service that has not yet been deployed.

-outstanding work on a given commit in your Git repo by running:
+Once your dependencies are satisfied, you can pick up any outstanding work against your currently checked out commit by running:

 ```bash
 ocuroot work continue
 ```

-If you want to kick of outstanding work in your CI platform, you can use the trigger command:
+The above will continue work on your local machine.
+If you want to schedule any outstanding work onto your CI platform,
+you can use the trigger command:

 ```bash
 ocuroot work trigger